Accessibility Tools

 Study Skills: Enhancing Critical Thinking Skills

-In an era of information overload, political polarization, and global challenges from conflicts to climate change, it’s vital to learn how to evaluate information critically.
-This module teaches strategies—both theoretical and hands‑on—for analyzing media, interpreting statistics, conducting scientific work, constructing and deconstructing arguments, spotting logical fallacies, and recognizing biases.
+In an era of information overload, political polarization, and global challenges from armed conflicts to climate change, it’s vital to learn how to evaluate information critically.
+This module teaches strategies—both theoretical and hands‑on—for analyzing the media landscape, fact-checking, close reading, constructing and deconstructing arguments, spotting logical fallacies, recognizing biases, and real-world applications of critical thinking concepts.
 Covering techniques from the Socratic method to cognitive‑science insights, it blends theory with exercises like argumentation analysis and case studies.
 Students will apply their skills to real‑world issues—disinformation, “fake news,” alternative facts, and AI—conduct independent research, and emerge with practical tools to think more clearly and rigorously in academic and everyday contexts.

 About the course